littlefattiger/DDIA/chapter9.md

 * We will start by looking at one of the strongest consistency models in common use, linearizability, and examine its pros and cons.
 * We’ll then examine the issue of ordering events in a distributed system, particularly around causality and total ordering.
   * Lamport timestamps
+  * This is no coincidence: it can be proved that a linearizable compare-and-set egister and total order broadcast are both equivalent to consensus
 * In the third section we will explore how to atomically commit a distributed transaction, which will finally lead us toward solutions for the consensus problem.

 linearizability essentially means “behave as though there is only a single copy of the data, and all operations on it are atomic”